matikepa/matsonkepson.github.io/content/blog/post009-how-to-train-new-junior-employees-efficiently/index.md

 organization.
 I will summarize simple strategies to help you onboard and develop new team members effectively, ensuring they quickly become valuable contributors.

-Opinions are based on my experiences in various roles and different industries, two different countries while working mostly in multicultural environments.
+Opinions are based on my own experiences in different jobs, industries, and countries, mostly in multicultural environments.

 ---